Kelwing/discord-as-code/messages/about.md

 **How is this possible?**
 Short answer: Terraform and CI/CD
 Long answer: We use an awesome tool that is commonly used in the IT space to define a server as code.
 Then we use GitHub, and its awesome git workflow to ensure that all changes to the server are approved, and allow people to make comments on changes.
+We use the terraform-provider-discord created by Spaceshuttl on GitHub, and forked and heavily modified by <@!109710323094683648>

 **How can I get involved?**
 Check out our github repo: <https://github.com/Kelwing/discord-as-code> fork it, and make pull request changes to make the server into what you'd like it to be!